 On-street parking is also plentiful around the venue location.
 We encourage those attendees who reside near the Village Green to walk to minimize vehicle traffic in the area.

-Parking for the Independence Day Concert (July 4) and 60th Anniversary Concert (July 17) is available at the following locations:
+Parking for the Independence Day Concert (July 4) is available at the following locations:

 Elk Grove High School